 “Profile and focus on needs and rights of transgender people are growing as we have seen with the formation and strengthening of APTN itself, and this is an important moment of opportunity for the transgender community,” said Steven J. Kraus, Director of UNAIDS Asia and the Pacific.
 “Critically we need to ensure communities are at the front and centre of human rights, health and HIV efforts, enabling community involvement to be meaningful and consistent.”

-* China, Hong Kong, India, Indonesia, Malaysia, Nepal, New Zealand, Pakistan,
+* China, Hong Kong, Special Administrative Region of China, India, Indonesia, Malaysia, Nepal, New Zealand, Pakistan,

 Philippines, Singapore, Thailand and the Kingdom of Tonga.